 Santa Clara County relies on water imported through the Delta by the State Water Project (SWP) and Central Valley Project (CVP) for about 40% of its water supplies, on average.
-South County imported water supplies come from the CVP, which provides on average about 10,000 acre feet of recharge into South County aquifers each year.
 Imported water supplies are projected to decline over time in response to continued environmental degradation in the Delta, climate change and sea level rise, and increased regulatory constraints.
 Modeling indicates that if no action is taken to improve the existing Delta conveyance approach, the District's SWP and CVP deliveries to the County could drop by about 36,000 AFY.
 Reductions in these SWP/CVP supplies will have a significant impact on the ability of the District to provide reliable water supplies to our communities, businesses, and local streams, and make it more difficult for us to protect our local groundwater basins and prevent land surface subsidence in North County.